Diabetes Statistics - United States and Canada

 Estimated medical costs of treating diabetes: 3

-- People diagnosed with diabetes have medical costs approximately 2.3 times
+- People who have been diagnosed with diabetes have medical costs that are

 For people with pre-diabetes or at risk for diabetes, lifestyle changes